CumulusNetworks/docs/content/cumulus-linux-511/System-Configuration/Authentication-Authorization-and-Accounting/LDAP-Authentication-and-Authorization.md

 {{< /tab >}}
 {{< /tabs >}}

-### Set the Authentication Order to LDAP
+### Set the Authentication Order

 To prioritize the order in which Cumulus Linux attempts different authentication methods to verify user access to the switch, you set the authentication order.
 By default, Cumulus Linux verifies users according to their local passwords.

-If you set the authentication order to LDAP, but the LDAP servers do not have the user in the directory or does not respond, Cumulus Linux tries local password authentication.
+If you set the authentication order to start with LDAP, but the LDAP servers do not have the user in the directory or does not respond, Cumulus Linux tries local password authentication.

-To set the authentication order for local accounts to LDAP:
+To set the authentication order to start with LDAP before local authentication:

 {{< tabs "TabID262 ">}}
 {{< tab "NVUE Commands ">}}